Image Lists

 Level Links

-As a user navigates through the layers of the Image List, navigation links are placed at the top of the form.
+As you navigate through the layers of the Image List, navigation links are placed at the top of the form.
 When the list is used at Point of Sale, these links are shown with a blue text-color and are underlined similar to a hyperlink in a document or web page.
 Clicking on the links navigates the user to that level.
 In the Maintenance form, the links are not colored or underlined, but also work the same way.
 In addition, the links in the maintenance form also save any changes.

 Image List: Level Links